-6.1 The additional requirements, introduced in 2000, for a labour broker to obtain an exemption certificate are effective from 01 July 2000.
+- 6.1 The additional requirements, introduced in 2000, for a labour broker to obtain an exemption certificate are effective from 01 July 2000.
 Labour brokers in possession of valid exemption certificates on that date will not be affected by the new requirements until their applications for the renewal of the exemption certificates.
 The modification to the exemption requirements, introduced in 2004, will be applicable to any application received on or after 27 July 2004.

-- 6.2 The definitions of "personal service company" and "personal service trust" in the Fourth Schedule apply in respect of years of assessment commencing on or after 1 April 2000. - 6.3 The amendment to the definition of "employee" to include personal service companies and personal service trusts is effective from 1 August 2000. - 6.4 A company or trust with a year of assessment that commenced before 1 April 2000 will be affected by the amended legislation with effect from the date of commencement of its next year of assessment. - 6.5 A company or trust with a year of assessment commencing on or after 1 April 2000 is affected by the amended legislation with effect from the date of commencement, but the effective date for the amendment to the definition of "employee" means that employees' tax is not recoverable until 1 August 2000. - 6.6 The limitation of expenses as envisaged in section 23(k) of the Act is effective from 1 April 2000 and shall apply to any expense (other than amounts paid to an employee and taken into account for purposes of determining the taxable income of the employee) incurred on or after this date by a personal service company, personal service trust or non-exempt labour broker.
+The further modification to the exemption requirements will be applicable to any application received on or after 7 February 2007. - 6.2 The definitions of "personal service company" and "personal service trust" in the Fourth Schedule apply in respect of years of assessment commencing on or after 1 April 2000.
+The amendment to these definitions is effective from 1 March 2006. - 6.3 The amendment to the definition of "employee" to include personal service companies and personal service trusts is effective from 1 August 2000. - 6.4 A company or trust with a year of assessment that commenced before 1 April 2000 will be affected by the amended legislation with effect from the date of commencement of its next year of assessment. - 6.5 A company or trust with a year of assessment commencing on or after 1 April 2000 is affected by the amended legislation with effect from the date of commencement, but the effective date for the amendment to the definition of "employee" means that employees' tax is not recoverable until 1 August 2000. - 6.6 The limitation of expenses as envisaged in section 23(k) of the Act is effective from 1 April 2000 and shall apply to any expense (other than amounts paid to an employee and taken into account for purposes of determining the taxable income of the employee) incurred on or after this date by a personal service company, personal service trust or non-exempt labour broker.
+The effective date for the amendment to section 23(k) of the Act with regard to the additional expenses which may be claimed by a personal service company, or personal service trust is from the commencement of years of assessment ending on or after 1 January 2007. - 6.7 The exemption of employees' tax withholding in respect of a personal service company or personal service trust (in terms of paragraph 2(1A) of the Fourth Schedule) is effective from 7 February 2007.